Eikix/zkuniversity/week4/assignment/README.md

 I think it's not really a problem on Harmony or other L1/L2s.
 It's still a nice idea since it solves a concrete problem.

+As stated by my colleagues, this project's problem is that its only real usecase is on Ethereum L1 right now.
+But since many DAOs are based on EthL1, it might come in handy.

 #### Cross-chain state verifier smart contract (bridge tooling for interchain light clients)

 Initial insight: Say you want to prove to some Fantom node that you gave 200 Ether to Bob on Ethereum L1 Chain, right now you have to rely on Relayer nodes that are trusted and sometimes centralized (e.g. Avalanche Bridge).